CTSRD-CHERI/cheribuild/README.md

 `cheribuild.py [options...] targets...`

-Example: to build and run a 128-bit CheriBSD: `cheribuild.py --include-dependencies --128 run` and for a clean verbose build of 256-bit CheriBSD `cheribuild.py -v --clean --include-dependencies --256 run`
+Example: to build and run a CheriBSD: `cheribuild.py --include-dependencies run` and for a clean verbose build of LLVM `cheribuild.py -v --clean llvm`

 ## Available Targets